 - Decrease in range of motion

-The treatment for arthritis is oriented on reducing the inflammation and pain as well as improving the functionality of the joints.
-Physical therapy offers many ways to reduce the inflammation and associated pain and discomfort.
+The treatment for arthritis is oriented toward reducing inflammation and pain as well as improving the functionality of the joints.

 Manual Therapy: Mobilization techniques are applied to a joint or soft tissue in a specific manner to help restore full movement to a joint that is painful and restricted.
 Our skilled manual therapists are immensely helpful with chronic forms of arthritis and are often successful when other methods such as heat and exercise have given little or no relief.
 PDR’s therapists have taken many courses in Strain Counterstrain and used this manual technique with great success.

 Therapeutic Exercise: Gentle, low-impact exercises are best for arthritis.
 They minimize stress on the joint as they increase its flexibility and strength; regular exercise can lessen – and even relieve – arthritis pain and other symptoms, such as stiffness and swelling, and can also slow the rate of deterioration.

 Electrical Stimulation (E-stim) is a therapeutic modality that uses small electrodes placed on the skin around the area receiving treatment to send mild electrical pulses through the skin.
 They help stimulate the nerves to block the transmission of pain signals from reaching the spinal cord and brain.
 The pulses also stimulate the body to produce our own natural pain-relieving chemicals called endorphins.